Likelihood-informed Model Reduction for Bayesian Inference of Static Structural Loads: Examples

 We can conclude two main points from \Cref{fig:covarianceBar}.
 The first point is that uncertainty is reduced in the posterior relative to the prior as expected.
 The second takeaway is that the solution of the full model and the low-rank approximations are visually identical.

 \Cref{fig:errorMeasuresBar} shows the decrease of the posterior mean and covariance error of the three approximations with increasing $r$.
 For $r=10$, LIS model reduction results in a posterior mean error nine orders of magnitude lower than that of POD, and a posterior covariance error five orders of magnitude lower than that of POD.
+As illustrated in \Cref{fig:errorBarPOD}, increasing the number of snapshots $N$ to compute the POD basis does not lead to accuracy comparable to LIS.
 The LIS model reduction approach errors are near those of the optimal low-rank approximation.
 We can see that LIS model reduction and OLR dimensionality reduction recognize the intrinsic low-dimensionality of the update as $m=10$ and the respective error drops to numerical precision for $r=10$, while POD model reduction fails to capture this property.
-As expected, the optimal low-rank aproximation approach results in the best approximations, since the approach uses the high-dimensional stiffness matrix to solve the partial differential equation.
+As expected, the optimal low-rank aproximation approach results in the best approximations, since the approach uses the high-dimensional stiffness matrix to solve the PDE.
 LIS model reduction leads to computational savings as the approach computes the posterior approximation by solving a $10$-dimensional reduced model, whereas the dimensionality reduction requires the solution of the original $100$-dimensional finite element discretization.
+Since the additional cost savings for $r<10$ instead of $r=10$ are negligible relative to the reduction already achieved compared to using the full model as well as the error drop in the approximation quality from $r=9$ to $r=10$, there is little practical justification for using $r<10$.
+If additional downstream computations depending on posterior state samples are of interest, LIS can introduce additional computational savings according to \Cref{sec:costs}.